How to Build Credit: A Beginner’s GuideSeptember 12, 2016

 1. Credit Cards

 One of the simplest ways to establish credit is through credit cards.
 Before taking out a credit card be sure to:

 - Before making large purchases, develop a plan for how you will repay what you owe in a timely manner.

 - Try to keep your balance below 35 percent of your monthly credit limit.

 - You do not have to charge every purchase on your credit card in order to build credit.
 Using your card sparingly and for smaller purchases, such as groceries, and paying off your balance each month will raise your credit score.

 - Never miss a payment.
 Failing to make a payment on time could negatively impact your credit score.

 In addition to traditional credit cards, there are also a few alternatives you can use to boost your credit.
 For example, a retail or store card is a type of credit card that can only be used at a certain store.
 They typically are easier to obtain than a standard credit card, but they often come with higher interest rates.
 You can also get a gas card (credit card used specifically at certain gas stations), which is a great way to make sure you do not overspend while still boosting credit.

 A slower (but still solid) way to establish credit is by taking out a loan — whether it be an educational loan, a home loan, or some other type of financed purchase.
-Many young adults have to borrow money at some point to help finance their education or purchase a home, to name a few, and having a moderate amount of loans in good standing can be a great way to build credit.
+Many young adults have to borrow money at some point to pay for college or purchase a home, to name a few, and having a moderate amount of loans in good standing can be a great way to build credit.
 However, because payment history is the most influential factor in calculating a credit score, it is absolutely essential that you pay your loans on time each month.

 A good way to ensure punctuality is to set up automatic payments (whenever possible), set reminders, or make your monthly payments as affordable as possible.
 Figure out what amount is feasible for you to pay based on your income, and talk to your lender about the possibility of lowering your monthly rate.